DataScience-in-Tourism/DataScience-in-Tourism/README.md

-## Welcome to the Github-Profile of the book
+## Welcome to the Github-Profile of the book:

 ### Applied Data Science in Tourism: Interdisciplinary Approaches, Methodologies and Applications
 #### Publisher: Springer – Series: “Tourism on the Verge”